-Offered here is a talking Big Loo in Excellent+ condition.
+This is an example of an Excellent+ condition Big Loo.
 He is supplied with many original accessories and the balance are exact reproductions.
 All accessories that came with the 1963 Big Loo are present in one of those two forms.
 At the bottom of this page are many detailed photos.
-Price is $1,400.00.
-Shipping is additional and a flat fee of $70 will be added during checkout.
-Buy him now in our Store.
-Just click Shop on the main page.

 THE ROLLING BASE AREA

 His rolling base still has the original 4 wheels and they are all in great shape.
 This is the one area that many times is damaged or has been repaired.
 The wheels roll freely and the underside has no cracks whatsoever, a rarity in Big Loo Robots.
 It’s obvious that he was never ridden as many children attempted to do.
 On the topside, the gold detailing and pedestal trim are exceptional with no paint loss.
 Big Loo’s gold sections were the only areas painted at the factory.
 The maroon legs and green torso/head get their color from the paint being mixed directly into the injected plastic.
 The non-gold areas of the rolling base shine in their awesome maroon color and look almost brand new.

 On top of the rolling platform you can see the original compass which is in absolute mint condition.
 Not only is the glass without chips or cracks but the needle has no rust whatsoever.
 In his equipment bay, the green Space Rocket Launcher is a reproduction.
 However, the spring and yellow Rocket itself are original to the Robot.
 The Rocket’s fins exhibit no major nicks or cracks.
 The Rocket’s black soft nose is still supple and without cracks.
 Together, they present beautifully.